Contents

 Environment plays a massive role in the quality of sleep.
 Our biological clocks are regulated by light and dark.
 For babies, who are still developing their circadian rhythms, a pitch-black room can be a game-changer.
 Darkness signals the brain to produce melatonin, the sleep hormone.

 In addition to darkness, consistency is key.
 White noise machines can mask household sounds and mimic the comforting whoosh of the womb.
-Temperature also matters; a room that is slightly cool (around 68-72°F or 20-22°C) is ideal for deep sleep.
+Temperature also matters; a room that is slightly cool (around 68-72°F or 20-22°C) is ideal for deep time.
 These physical cues act as powerful triggers, telling the baby’s brain that it is safe to let go and drift off.

 Just when you think you have cracked the code and your baby is sleeping through the night, chaos strikes.
 Suddenly, they are waking up every two hours, refusing naps, and fussing at bedtime.
 Welcome to a sleep regression.
 While these periods are exhausting and frustrating for parents, they are actually a sign of progress.
 Regressions typically coincide with major developmental leaps, such as rolling over, crawling, standing, or a burst in language skills.